-ON-LINE LECTURES
+ON LINE LECTURES:

-For each scheduled weekly lecture, there are two pre-recorded lecture videos (homework case discussion and power-point slides & sample questions presentations) which will be posted through TechSmith Relay (formerly known as Camtasia) or Panopto on the Moodle course website each Thursday before 7:00 pm.
-The discussion of home-work and other questions will be done through a 60-minute weekly virtual, real-time Zoom meeting between 7:00 pm and 8:00 pm on every Thursday with the exception of the first week (no Zoom meeting) and the 7thweek (no Zoom meeting).
-Zoom invitations will also be posted on the same Moodle (E-learning) course website at least three days prior to each Zoom meeting.
+For each scheduled weekly lecture, there is a pre-recorded lecture video on the Moodle course website.
+The discussion of home-work and other questions will be done through a 90-minute weekly virtual, real-time Zoom meeting between 1:00 pm and 2:30 pm every Thursday.
+Zoom invitations will also be posted on the same Moodle (E-learning) course website to each Zoom meeting.
 Participants of Zoom meetings are required to turn on video and audio functions of their computers.
-They can ask questions verbally, but are suggested to use CHAT functions to avoid possible confusion.
-For those students who cannot attend these virtual Zoom meetings, these Thursday Zoom meetings will be recorded and posted on the Moodle course website during each week-end.
+You are welcome to ask questions verbally, or use CHAT functions.
+For those students who cannot attend these virtual Zoom meetings, these Thursday Zoom meetings will be recorded and posted on the Moodle course website at the end of each week.

-COURSE PREREQUISITES
+COURSE PREREOUISITES

 The prerequisite is AK/ADMS 3585 3.0.
-Those students with outstanding deferred exams in the prerequisite course may not enrol in this course.
+Those students with outstanding deferred exams in the prerequisite course may not enroll in this course.

 Students are personally responsible for ensuring that they have the necessary prerequisite.
-The School of

-Administrative Studies reserves the right to de-enrol any student when it is determined that a student has requested a course without having the necessary listed prerequisites.
+The School of Administrative Studies reserves the right to de-enrol any student when it is determined that a student has requested a course without having the necessary listed prerequisites.
 The School will not be responsible for refunds resulting from students being dropped from a course due to a lack of a prerequisite.